 Can My 11-year-old Join The College?

 Our prepping period is essential to help students adapt to our independent learning method, address any gaps in their knowledge and understanding, and ensure a smooth transition to GCSEs, especially considering the young age of children starting GCSEs with us aged 10 rather than 14 in schools.
-Consequently, children usually join us in Years 3 or 4, according to the English school-age system.
+Consequently, children usually join us in Year 4, according to the English school-age system.
 However, we acknowledge that students who are now 11 years old or older could not have joined us when they were 10 or younger, as the college formally opens only from September 2024.
 Therefore, we are making a concession, lasting until the September 2025 intake.

 Apart from the need for better preparation for GCSEs, our experience has shown that individuals approaching or in their teenage years can show greater resistance to changes in their prayer life, catechesis, and the pursuit of virtue.
 In contrast, younger children tend to handle these life adaptations more effortlessly.
 Accepting adolescents as an entry point may have a detrimental impact on the learning and overall experience of all students.
 For these reasons, we do not permit entry beyond 2025 for those aged over 10.